Clepsyd/Bank/README.md

 - If Node.js isn't installed on your system, follow the instructions here: https://nodejs.org/

+    **N.B: This program requires node.js v10.16.3 or more recent to work**

 - If you wish to run the test suite:

     - Install the dependencies: `npm install`